-1. The statutes or articles of association of the lead applicant, (if any) of each co-applicant and (if any) of each affiliated entity.
+- 1. The statutes or articles of association of the lead applicant, (if any) of each co-applicant and (if any) of each affiliated entity.
 Where the contracting authority has recognised the lead applicant's, or the co-applicant(s)'s, or their affiliated entity(ies)'s eligibility for another call for proposals under the same budget line within 2 years before the deadline for receipt of applications, it should be submitted, instead of the statutes or articles of association, a copy of the document proving their eligibility in a former call (e.g. a copy of the special conditions of a grant contract received during the reference period), unless a change in legal status has occurred in the meantime.
-This obligation does not apply to international organisations which have signed a framework agreement with the European Commission.

-- 2. Legal entity form (see Annex D of these guidelines) duly completed and signed by each of the applicants (i.e., by the lead applicant and by each co-applicant, if any), accompanied by the justifying documents requested there.
+This obligation does not apply to international organisations which have signed a framework agreement with the European Commission. - 2.
+Legal entity form (see Annex D of these guidelines) duly completed and signed by each of the applicants (i.e. by the lead applicant and by each co-applicant, if any), accompanied by the justifying documents requested there.
 If the applicants have already signed a contract with the contracting authority, instead of the legal entity sheet and supporting documents, the legal entity number may be provided, unless a change in legal status occurred in the meantime. - 3.
 A financial identification form of the lead applicant (not from co-applicant(s)) conforming to the model attached as Annex E of these guidelines, certified by the bank to which the payments will be made.
 This bank should be located in the country where the lead applicant is established.
-If the lead applicant has already submitted a financial identification form in the past for a contract where the European Commission was in charge of the payments and intends to use the same bank account, a copy of the previous financial identification form may be provided instead. - 4.
-Declaration of Honour (Annex H); - 5.
+If the lead applicant has already submitted a financial identification form in the past for a contract where the European Commission was in charge of the payments and intends to use the same bank account, a copy of the previous financial identification form may be provided instead.

+- 4. Declaration of Honour (Annex H); - 5.
 PADOR off-line form (Annex F), for the lead applicant; - 6.
 Certificate of registration in the country of the programme (Sudan) and authorizations of duly authorized representatives for lead and co-applicant(s).

-In addition, for the purpose of the evaluation of the financial capacity, the following documents should be submitted7:
+In addition, for the purpose of the evaluation of the financial capacity, the following documents should be submitted9:

-The applicant shall provide a self-declaration signed by its authorised representative certifying the validity of its accounts for up to the last three available financial years.
-Such self-declaration shall be dated and signed, either by hand or by applying a qualified electronic signature (QES)8 by an authorised representative of the signatory.
+For action grants exceeding EUR 750 000 and for operating grants above EUR 100 000, the lead applicant must provide an audit report produced by an approved external auditor where it is available, and always in cases where a statutory audit is required by EU or national law.
+That report shall certify the accounts for up to the last three available financial years.
+In all other cases, the applicant shall provide a self-declaration signed by its authorised representative certifying the validity of its accounts for up to the last three available financial years.
+Such self-declaration shall be dated and signed, either by hand or by applying a qualified electronic signature (QES)10 by an authorised representative of the signatory.